Hewes Crab blossom The Orchard at Sage Hen Farm: Peaches

 red over yellow

-classic peach flavor (less sweet than most modern peaches), juicy
+classic peach flavor, called luscious and succulent, but less sweet than most modern peaches, juicy

 late April into May